 Learn to use the space that you have available.

-When you are making plans for a potential disaster, make full use of modern apps and web based programs.
+When prepping for a potential disaster, use modern apps and web-based programs.

 There are many areas of your home that can provide you with water following a disaster.